tiliado/nuvolaplayer/BUILD.md

     It should provide information on how to install missing requirements (e.g. Adobe Flash plugin).
     [Default page](https://github.com/tiliado/nuvolaplayer/wiki/Web-App-Requirements).

-### File branding/NAME/welcome.xml

-A file in XML-like format.
-A subset of HTML formatting is supported (e.g. h1, h2, p, a, i and b).
-This file is shown in the Welcome tab.
-It should answer following questions:

-  * How to find out which Nuvola apps are available and in which version?
-  * Where to report bugs and how to get support?

 Web App Requirements
 --------------------